VideoShare

 by

-The meeting will begin at 7:30 PM Friday, April 19 in McDonnell Hall, Room 162, on the Danforth campus of Washington University, Saint Louis, MO 63105.
-McDonnell Hall is accessible from Forsyth Boulevard via Tolman Way.
+The meeting will begin at 7:30 PM Friday, October 18 in McDonnell Hall, Room 162, on the Danforth campus of Washington University, Saint Louis, MO 63105.
+Wilson Hall is accessible from Forsyth Boulevard via Tolman Way.
 Free yellow zone and garage parking spaces are available.
 The event will also be available via Zoom online conference.

 To request Zoom link, please click here